dub-flow/secure-code-review-challenges/challenge-26/solution.md

 If merging is absolutely necessary, you must block dangerous keys like '__proto__', 'constructor', and 'prototype' during the process.
 See the attached snippet for an example of how to implement this kind of filtering.

 That said, relying on blocklists is generally considered a bad practice and should be avoided where possible.

+# Unintended 2nd Solution

+So I made a mistake this time and Jesper den Boer found an unintended solution. 😃

+Instead of becoming admin via the prototype pollution, we can simply abuse the merge function to merge in 'isAdmin = true'.
+For this, we send a `POST /register` request with the following body:

+`{"isAdmin": true}`

+Now, we are also an admin.
+This, of course, was not what I wanted haha.
+It's a good reminder that security is difficult.